Where bloggers meet other bloggers.

 This you need to know:

 The night before this lunch, I had a phone call from an old friend informing me she was not inviting me to her upcoming wedding.
-It’s a long, involved story that you aren’t interested in, but I was sad.
+It’s a long, involved story you aren’t interested in, but I was sad.

 I even thought of canceling the lunch.